The Book

 One honest mark at a time.

-Why I Wrote It
+Why Richard Wrote It

-I was trying to understand what remained after certainty collapsed.
+Richard did not set out to create a philosophy.
+He was trying to understand what remained after certainty collapsed.

-Some of those systems gave me tools.
+Some of those systems gave him tools.

-Some gave me language.
+Some gave him language.

-Some gave me discipline.
+Some gave him discipline.

-Some gave me wounds.
+Some gave him wounds.

 And some eventually no longer held.

-I found a page.
+He found a page.

 A pencil.

-A quieter way of paying attention.
+And a quieter way of paying attention.

 This book grew out of that process.